How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-The obvious advantage of adding currency conversion to your website is that it allows visitors to see and understand prices in foreign countries in their own local currency, and makes it easier for customers to calculate their costs and expenses.
+One great advantage of putting currency conversion on your site is that it allows visitors to see and understand prices in foreign countries in their own local currency, and makes it easier for purchasers to work out their costs and expenses.

-If you are a WordPress user, you can add a currency conversion plugin to your WP website, allowing your site visitors to quickly and easily perform currency conversions to determine the cost of your products.
+If your site is powered by WordPress, you can add currency conversion using a plugin to WordPress, allowing your customers to quickly perform currency conversions to determine the cost of your products.

-Currencyr is a simple, easy-to-use and complete currency converter WP plugin with a beautiful and unique converter tooltip.
-And, it’s 100% free to install and use on your WordPress website.
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a visually attractive converter tooltip.
+And, it’s also free!

 • In-line converter